 University campus in Ohio

-Explore 41 accredited information technology degree programs in Ohio.
-Compare schools by graduation rate, salary outcomes, and tuition—from Eastern Gateway Community College to Ohio State University-Main Campus.
+Compare the top information technology colleges in Ohio.
+41 accredited information technology schools ranked by graduation rate, career outcomes, and value, from Eastern Gateway Community College to Ohio State University-Main Campus.

 #1 ProgramOhio State